ahuacate/pve-nas/README.md

 Remember, our Easy Script will destroy all existing data on these storage hard disks!

-## 5.2.
+## 3.3.
 Easy Script Toolbox options

 Once you have completed your Ubuntu NAS installation you can perform administration tasks using our Easy Script Toolbox.

 Tasks include:

 * Create user accounts
+* Delete user accounts
 * Upgrade your NAS OS
 * Install options:
     * Fail2Ban